MOBATSim/MOBATSim/README.md

 ## Contributing to MOBATSim

 If you find MOBATSim useful and you would like to improve it by implementing your own automated driving algorithms:
-* "Fork" the repository from the top right corner
+1. "Fork" the repository from the top right corner.
-* Go to your forked repository and switch to the development branch
+2. Go to your forked repository and switch to the development branch.
-* Make your changes in the development repository.
+3. Make your changes in the development repository.
 Make sure your contributions fit the format in terms of coding or input/output properties of the Simulink blocks.
-* To make sure that your changes work, you should run the "MOBATSimAutoTesting.m" and if you get "passed" from all the tests you should "commit" and then "Push" to your forked repository.
+4. To make sure that your changes work, you should run the "MOBATSimAutoTesting.m" and if you get "passed" from all the tests you should "commit" and then "Push" to your forked repository.
-* Then if you would like to contribute, send a "Pull Request" to the corresponding branch on the MOBATSim/MOBATSim repository.
+5. Then if you would like to contribute, send a "Pull Request" to the corresponding branch on the MOBATSim/MOBATSim repository.
-* Once it is reviewed it will be approved or changes will be requested along with the comments of the reviewer regarding the issue with your Pull Request.
+6. Once it is reviewed it will be approved or changes will be requested along with the comments of the reviewer regarding the issue with your Pull Request.

 We would like to encourage everyone who would like to contribute so you can also contact us for a more detailed explanation of the structure!